Mushroom Swiss Sliders

 - Yellow Onion: You could use Red onion too if you wanted, but I like the sweet flavor of the yellow onion.

-- Garlic: I like to use fresh garlic, but feel free to use the garlic powder too if you are out.
+- Garlic: I like to use fresh garlic, but feel free to use garlic powder if you are out.

 - Oil: When cooking burgers, we tend to favor canola oil, but you could also use butter or olive oil.